Sunday, December 29, 2013

 ISBN: 9780070009950

-As a person who has read many excavation reports and books on Egyptology and archaeology it is always a delight to find new information I have not heard before and images of artifacts that I have not seen before and this book has them both.
+As a person who has read many excavation reports and books on Egyptology and archaeology, it is always a delight to find new information I have not heard before and images of artifacts that I have not seen before, and this book has them both.

-To the credit of the late Cyril Aldred belongs another fine book that will be the basis to a solid foundation of a young person's knowledge of ancient Egypt to the end of the Old Kingdom.
+To the credit of the late Cyril Aldred belongs another fine book that will be the basis for a solid foundation of a young person's knowledge of ancient Egypt to the end of the Old Kingdom.

 Sunday, December 22, 2013